ciscoheat/superforms-web/src/routes/components/+page.md

 const name = fieldProxy(superform, 'name', { taint: false });
 ```

 A `fieldProxy` isn't enough here, however.
-We'd still have to make proxies for `form`, `errors`, and `constraints`, and then we're back to the same problem again.
+We'd still have to make proxies for `form`, `errors`, and `constraints`, resulting in the same problem again.

 ### Using a formFieldProxy

 The solution is to use a `formFieldProxy`, which is a helper function for producing the above proxies from a form.
-To do this, we cannot immediately deconstruct what we need from `superForm` since `formFieldProxy` takes the form itself as an argument:
+To do this, we cannot immediately deconstruct what we need from `superForm`, since `formFieldProxy` takes the form itself as an argument:

 ```svelte
 <script lang="ts">